How my Parents went from Poverty to Wealth and Taught me Life Lessons for Financial Independence

 Wealth Building Habits

 When I was a kid, I got an allowance.
 I was expected to put part of that money in the bank.
 (And of course give some to charity as well).
-When I got some money for a gift, part of that money went in the bank.

 I grew up believing that saving was a normal byproduct of getting cash.